TC Electronic Sustain + Parametric EQ: The short version: just avoid this reissue pedal, do not buy it.

 The long version: I bought the reissue because I liked the sound quality of the original version so much, and several people had asked me whether the reissue was as good, or close.
 Unfortunately the pedal is barely functional.
 Both the sustain and the noise gate only begin to engage at the maximum clockwise position of their knobs, which renders the pedal useless.
 Naturally I thought it was defective, so I exchanged it for another one, which turned out to behave exactly the same.

-Essentially, these reissue Sustain+Para pedals were made by a cheap outsourced factory, and the techs at TC Denmark think the whole batch seems to have "gone bad".
-This pedal was discontinued over a year ago, and now it is in a limbo where on the one hand you will still see them for sale in some places, but on the other hand TC wants nothing to do with them, and TC cannot help if you buy one that doesn't work.
+The answer is that these reissue Sustain+Para pedals were made by a low-budget outsourced factory, not by TC themselves; and the techs at TC Denmark think the whole batch seems to have "gone bad".
+This pedal was discontinued a couple years ago, and now it is in a limbo where on the one hand you will still see them for sale "new" in some places, but on the other hand TC wants nothing to do with them, and TC cannot help if you buy one that doesn't work.
 So, bottom line: just pretend this pedal doesn't exist.

 All text on this page written and owned by Cyrus J. Heiduska, 2006-2013, all rights reserved.

 Copying is prohibited, but please feel free to link to this page using the link text "compressor reviews".